Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 But his innovative solution ground to a halt when it came to getting it on the market.

 Back in the early 1990s, Jerry Cagle was the head of product development at Alcon.
 Cagle, who has a doctorate in microbiology, retired in 2008 after 32 years at the company.
-He said the microdrop project failed because it raised too many questions—all of them about profits.
+He said the microdrop project failed because it raised too many questions — all of them about profits.

 First, would competitors in the cutthroat eye care business undermine the project?
 One time, Cagle recalled, Alcon wrapped one of its bottles in foil to reduce evaporation, extending the life of the product.
 A competing company started a rumor that Alcon's drops needed the foil because they were toxic.
 Alcon had to remove the foil.
 "No good deed goes unpunished," Cagle said.

-Second, if Alcon reduced the drop size on this product, would they have to do the same on the company's other eyedrops?
+Second, if Alcon reduced the drop size on this product, would it have to do the same on the company's other eyedrops?

 And maybe most crucially, how would the microdrops affect sales?
 Microdrops, Cagle recalled, had "the potential to increase the use-life of a bottle by a factor of two," which could cut sales in half.
 But if they raised the price on the bottle to recover revenue, Cagle said, "then what's a competitor going to say?
 'Look at Alcon's product.
-It's twice as expensive as ours.'"
+It's twice as expensive as ours.' "

 Alcon would also have to get Food and Drug Administration approval.
 Company-funded studies would need to prove to the agency that the smaller drop was just as effective as a larger drop.